-Using iterations from the engineered features and varying model parameters on Contamination Rate and Number of Trees, the best model per Company Type was evaluated.
-To have a baseline model, dataset with original features and default parameters were used in identifying potential anomalous records per company type.
+Using iterations from the engineered features and varying model parameters on Contamination Rate and Number of Trees, the best model per Bank Type was evaluated.
+To have a baseline model, dataset with original features and default parameters were used in identifying potential anomalous records per bank type.
 After which, effect of using different model parameters in the original dataset was inspected.
 The said process was repeated using the dataset with engineered features.
-The steps in model building for Component B is detailed below: